AgenaRisk/api-r/README.md

 # 1. Description

-agena.ai is an R environment for creating, modifying, and parsing Bayesian network models, and sending the models to agena.ai Cloud to execute calculation requests.
-The environment allows users to read and modify Bayesian networks from .cmpx model files, create new Bayesian networks in R and export to .cmpx and .json files locally, as well as authenticating with agena.ai Cloud for individual or batch model calculations.
+This is an R wrapper for [agena.ai](https://www.agena.ai) which provides users capabilities to work with agena.ai using the R environment.
+Users can create Bayesian network models from scratch or import existing models in R and export to 'agena.ai' cloud or local API for calculations.

+Note: running calculations requires a valid agena.ai API license (past the initial trial period of the local API).

 In the rest of this document, the R environment for agena.ai is referred to as R-Agena.

 # 2. Prerequisites and Installation